AbdullahSholi/Graduate_Project_Flutter_Mobile/README.md

-Copyright © 2024 Bazar.com: A Multi-tier Online Book Store.
+Copyright © 2024 MatjarCom.
 All rights reserved.